Leon-azerty/Fastory/README.md

 - I have updated the login form to handle the name and password method to auth user.
 - update login form to handle name/password method
 - abstract the communication with star wars API

-## To Do

 - add table to represent data displayed
+- implement search feature
 - add pagination to navigate through different pages
-- implement search feature
+- display more data in tables

+## To Do

 - create a page for each item in db
 - add debounce to search feature